Physician Assistants are essential to our mission to provide exceptional orthopedic care and make lives better.

 - PAs can work in all medical specialties.

 - PAs can switch between specialties as training is inclusive of all specialties.

 - PAs go through residency-type rotations in most major specialties.

-- The Board of Medicine, which also regulates doctors, regulates Physician Assistants.
+- The Board of Medicine, which also regulates doctors, also regulates Physician Assistants.

-- We can perform procedures including injections, fracture reduction, radiologic and cardiac procedures, casting and more.
+- PAs can perform procedures including injections, fracture reduction, radiologic and cardiac procedures, casting, and more.

 - PAs can assess, diagnose and treat, so they must have as robust medical knowledge as a physician.

-- PAs take a recertification exam every 6 years (soon to be every 10 years) called the PANRE.
+- PAs take a recertification exam every 10 years called the PANRE.

 - Physicians in other specialties will often consult PAs to obtain medical advice.

 - Some PAs in specialties are trusted to help train and educate residents and fellows.